 Because a True HEPA air purifier is excellent at trapping almost all airborne contaminants, it’s the best choice for someone who has asthma or suffers from allergies.

 This dense filter is amazing at trapping allergens such as dust, pollen, mold and pet dander.
 And, because these particles are trapped inside the filter, there is no way for them to re-enter the air space.
 This keeps your home fresh and clean.

 In fact, this type of air purifier is considered to be the best home air purifier for almost all applications.

 If you’re interested in paying the least amount of money for an air cleaner, you can go to this link to find the best budget HEPA air purifier options.

-One of the major cons to a True HEPA filter is the fact that it cannot remove odors or viruses and bacteria.
+One of the major cons to a True HEPA filter is the fact that it can’t remove odors or viruses and bacteria.

 Finally, HEPA air purifiers are the most expensive type of product to get because the HEPA filter is such an advanced technology that works extremely well for almost all contaminants.

-When you a buy an air cleaner that uses a degradable HEPA filter, the lifetime cost of using the product will be a lot more than choosing an air cleaner with permanent filter, which can be washed and reused.
+When you a buy an air cleaner that uses a degradable HEPA filter, the lifetime cost of using the product will be a lot more than choosing an air cleaner with permanent filter.
+That’s because a permanent filter can be washed and reused.

 Although price is a concern no matter what type of device you buy, the advantages far outweigh the cost when you consider how much cleaner and fresher the air space will be around your home.